-Gyeongbok Palace was once Joseon Dynasty's palace and now the famous tourist spot, is providing an opportunity to learn about the history and life styles of the Joseon Dynasty of the royal family.
-Although it was partially damaged due to the fire and invasion of the foreign powers, after continuous restoration work, the beauty and history of Gyeongbok Palace is well preserved now.
+Gyeongbok Palace was once a Joseon Dynasty's palace and is now a famous tourist destination.
+An opportunity to learn about the history and lifestyles of the royal family from the Joseon Dynasty.
+Although it was partially damaged due to the fire and invasion of the foreign powers, after continuous restoration work, the beauty and history of Gyeongbok Palace are now well preserved.

 Insadong preserves Korea's traditions and customs in the past.
-It is a place filled with the beauty of Korea as well as the traditional cultures of Korea.
+It is a place not only filled with the beauty of Korea but as well as the past traditional cultures of Korea.
 Take a look at Insadong with the help of professional tour guides!

 Founded in 1926 Seoul City Hall is a Renaissance-style stone building.
 Seoul Square in front of City Hall is a historic site where the 1919 (Samil) Independence Movement and the pro-democracy movement in June 1987 were held.
-It is also a well-known place where tens of thousands of Korean soccer fans came to cheer at during the 2002 World Cup Games.
+It is also a well-known place where thousands of Korean soccer fans gathered to cheer during the 2002 World Cup Games.

-The new Gwanghwamun Square is inaugurated in June 2009 and the located from the Gyeongbok palace to Cheonggye Plaza.
-The Gwanghwanmun Square is composed of 'Recovering the History of Gwanghwamun Gate Plaza','Reenacting Yukjo Street Plaza' ,'Korea Main Plaza', 'Civil Participation Urban Culture Plaza','Memorial Waterway'
+Gwanghwamun Square is a plaza that opened in June 2009, which connects Gyeongbok Palace and Cheonggye Plaza.
+It is loved as a historical and cultural experience space for citizens and as a resting area.
+The Gwanghwanmun Square is composed of 'Recovering the History of Gwanghwamun Gate Plaza', 'Reenacting Yukjo Street Plaza', 'Korea Main Plaza', 'Civil Participation Urban Culture Plaza', 'Memorial Waterway'.

 Jogye Buddhist Temple

 Kyeongbokgung Palace is one of the oldest of the five places in Seoul.
 It is such a great and magnificent building as a representative of the Joseon Dynasty.
 The premises were once destroyed by fire during the Imjin War (Japanese Invasions, 1592-1598).
 However, all of the palace buildings were later restored under the leadership of Heungseondaewongun during the reign.
-Remarkably, the most representative edifices of the Joseon Dynasty, Gyeonghoeru Pavilion and Hyangwonjeong Pond have remained relatively intact.
-Woldae and the sculptures of Geunjeongjeon represent past sculptures of contemporary art.
+Remarkably, the most representative edifices of the Joseon Dynasty, Gyeonghoeru Pavilion, and Hyangwonjeong Pond have remained relatively intact.

-When foreign celebrities visit Korea, they always stop by this area; the closest Korean styled avenue, this is Insa-dong.
-Not only hundreds of art galleries are there but, dozens of traditional handcraft shop, antique art markets, and traditional tea houses.
-Because of the development of modern civilizations, many foreign Coffee shops and restaurants have launched around the place, yet this area unconventionally using Korean on their gate signs.
+Insa-dong is a must-visit place for foreign celebrities when visiting Korea.
+Not only hundreds of art galleries but, dozens of traditional handcraft shops, antique art markets, and traditional tea houses can be found in Insadong.
+Because of the development of modern civilizations, many foreign coffee shops and restaurants have launched around the place, yet this area unconventionally using Korean on their gate signs.

 10:00 / 13:00 / 15:00